ckeditor/ckeditor5/docs/builds/guides/overview.md

 The {@link TODO CKEditor 5 Framework} should be used, instead of builds, in the following cases:

-* When you want to create your own text editor, having full control on every aspect of it, from UI to features.
+* When you want to create your own text editor and have full control over every aspect of it, from UI to features.
-* When the solution proposed by the builds don't fit your specific use case.
+* When the solution proposed by the builds does not fit your specific use case.

-{@link TODO CKEditor 4} should be used instead, in the following cases:
+In the following cases {@link TODO CKEditor 4} should be used instead:

-* When the compatibility with old browsers is a requirement.
+* When compatibility with old browsers is a requirement.
 * If CKEditor 4 contains features that are essential for you, which are not available in CKEditor 5 yet.
-* If CKEditor 4 is already in use in you application and you're still not ready to replace it with CKEditor 5.
+* If CKEditor 4 is already in use in you application and you are still not ready to replace it with CKEditor 5.

 <!-- TODO 1 -->